 Check out the advantages and disadvantages of online marketplaces and your own online shop

-|Investment & reach||Capital is usually required for your own online shop.
+|Capital is usually required for your own online shop.
 A fee is usually due monthly (for cloud-based systems) or annually (for licenses) for using shop software.
 In addition, the site must be set up with all the necessary functions and filled with content, which calls for special knowledge or external experts, whose services may incur additional costs.
 If the page is then ready to start, it takes time for the first customers to find it.
 In addition, there is an urgent need for marketing to make users aware of the shop.

 |The shop operator is primarily responsible for the organization, administration and costs of technology and service.
 Depending on which shop system is used, support can be used and certain tools made available.
-It is a great advantage if the shop operator is already active in the industry or has the appropriate prior knowledge, which allows him to manage and implement a lot himself without having to use external staff.||Marketplace traders pay fees and receive working software in return, so that the processing of sales can be guaranteed without any problems.
-But here, too, it should be noted: Should problems and technical difficulties arise, the retailer can usually not exercise any influence on the problem solving and is dependent on the provider.|
+It is of great advantage if the shop operator is already active in the industry or has the appropriate prior knowledge, which means that he can manage and implement a lot himself without having to resort to third parties.

 |Retailers have very little influence on the product presentation and the corresponding design.
 Marketplaces have strict guidelines that traders must adhere to.
 Colors, fonts and layouts are largely standardized, even if ebay offers more options than Amazon.
 In the event of a violation, dealers can be warned or the product can be excluded from sale.

 |Here, of course, retailers have the great freedom to calculate their prices appropriately and individually.
 Since there are no fees in contrast to sales via the marketplaces, the profit margin is generally significantly higher.
 Another important effect is that visitors to the shop do not have a direct price comparison as long as they are on the site.
-While the price is often the decisive criterion on marketplaces, general consistency plays a major role in your own online shop.
+While the price is often the decisive criterion on the marketplaces, general perception and a successful brand image play a major role in your own online shop.

 However, there are already great repricing tools for retailers that support price calculation and make them competitive on the marketplaces without destroying the margin.

 |Price dumping and competition is a known problem on marketplaces.
 Because the more retailers with the same products are represented on the platform, the more the pressure increases to achieve the best possible price.
 This results in products being sold below the margin and traders gradually having to distance themselves from the marketplaces.

 |A good online shop convinces first and foremost with good product quality, shipping speed and friendly service.
 If these criteria are met, the customers remember the name and can thus be permanently linked to the online shop.
 Here, too, of course, your own online shop offers a lot of freedom when it comes to remarketing.

 |When it comes to building a brand, there is no question that having your own online shop naturally offers more options.
 As already mentioned, it takes a while until the shop is up and running and can be found by the first customers.
 So retailers are initially starting from scratch and have to work to raise awareness of the shop through targeted measures.
 There are already excellent opportunities to draw attention to yourself via social media channels, Google, partner sites and many more.
 However, it should be noted here that this can be time-consuming and costly.

 Our recommendation: Rethink multichannel!
 In fact, when choosing a distribution channel, there are enough good reasons to use multiple tracks.
 It is recommended, for example, to start online sales on a platform in order to try out and analyze aspects of implementation before setting up your own online shop.
 In this way, among other things, you can of course test very well whether online trading is even suitable for your own company, internal processes work and the selected logistics partner is reliable.
 If retailers opt for a single sales channel, in the worst case scenario they may fail to take advantage of the opportunities.